zsasko/arcore-unity-sample/README.md

 # ARCore Unity Sample

 This project is sample application that demonstrates using ARCore library in Unity for displaying simple chair object.

 ![](https://cdn-images-1.medium.com/max/800/1*Xg6jFxHC9IAEzvU0dJ0R8w.png)

+Setup note: make sure that you have selected 'Android' Build Platform.

 It's a source code for the following article on the medium: